Top 7 reasons why digital transformation initiatives fail

 6. The siloed initiative led by IT

-“Don’t be fooled by some of the digital transformation buzz out there, digital transformation is a business discipline or company philosophy, not a project. “ Katherine Kostereva is the CEO and managing partner of bpm online
+“Don’t be fooled by some of the digital transformation buzz out there; digital transformation is a business discipline or company philosophy, not a project. “ Katherine Kostereva, CEO and managing partner of bpm online.

 There is an erred perception that IT departments should lead absolutely everything involving technology.
 Digital transformation initiatives have higher levels of success when their ultimate beneficiaries lead them.
-CMOs, CDOs, and heads of business units must spearhead the change when it comes to solving their business problems and answering their own needs with technology.
+CMOs, CDOs, and heads of business units must spearhead the change in solving their business problems and answering their own needs with technology.

-The digital transformation that is centralized has less of a chance to succeed than grass-root initiatives that are driven by its ultimate beneficiaries.
+The digital transformation that is centralized has less chance to succeed than grass-root initiatives driven by its ultimate beneficiaries.

 7. Unclear goals